arigata9/HackBot/README.md

 # HackBot
-HackBot for the german hackintosh community, written in javascript using the akairo framework
+HackBot for the german hackintosh discord community, written in javascript using the akairo framework